oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 Finally, `childwin.focus();` ensures that the popup focuses on the user to interact with.

-Now that the WebGL’s parent page can initiate the authentication process and wait for a response from the authentication process, the next thing that is needed is a separate `callback.html` page for the OAuth authorization server to redirect the user back to after authentication.
+Now that the WebGL's parent page can initiate the authentication process and wait for a response from the authentication process, the next thing that is needed is a separate `callback.html` page for the OAuth authorization server to redirect the user back to after authentication.
 Because the authentication process is happening in the parent pages popup window, the `callback.html` page will also be rendered after authentication is successful.
 This will allow the `callback.html` page to receive the resulting `Auth Code` and send it back to the parent page via the event listener.

 In the same folder as `index.html` create a new file called `callback.html` using a preferred text editor.
 The HTML in this page should be designed based on project needs, but it typically will not be rendered long enough for a player to see it.
 Add the following and customize the HTML as desired: